Skip to main content

 v1Vertexr1Regionregiont1TransitionoutgoingTransitiont2TransitionoutgoingTransitionincomingTransitiont3Transitionverticesv2VertexverticesregionincomingTransitionv3VertexincomingTransitionr2RegionregiontargetverticesoutgoingTransitiontargetsourcetargetsourcesource

-Containment edges form trees, while non-containment references, such as target, may point across the containment hierarchy.
+Containment edges form must form a forest.
+In contrast, non-containment references, such as target, may cross the containment hierarchy.